James Melcher

-James Laurence Melcher (born November 5, 1939) is an American hedge fund manager and former Olympic fencer.
-He competed in the individual and team épée events at the 1972 Summer Olympics in Munich.
+James Laurence Melcher (November 5, 1939 – April 17, 2023) was an American hedge fund manager and Olympic fencer.
+He competed in the individual and team épée events at the 1972 Summer Olympics in Munich, Germany.

 Early and personal life

-Melcher grew up in Pittsfield, Massachusetts, and is Jewish.
+Melcher grew up in Pittsfield, Massachusetts, and was Jewish.
 He attended Columbia University, from which he graduated with a B.A. in English in 1961.

 Fencing career

 Melcher first learned to fence during his freshman year with the Columbia Lions fencing team.
 During college he enlisted into the US Army Reserve, and was on active duty for six months.
 He graduated in 1961, and afterwards remained in New York to work on Wall Street.
 However, he continued fencing at the Fencers Club in his free time, and took lessons for several years from Hall of Famer Michel Alaux.
 Two years later, he was a 1963 Pan American Games team member.

 Around age 30, Melcher "finally broke through as a top fencer," when he defeated the world's No. 1 fencer in the 1970 Martini Épée Challenge.

 At the 1971 Pan American Games, Melcher won a gold medal in team épée and a bronze medal in individual épée.
 Melcher was a two-time US National Champion, winning in Men's Individual Épée in both 1971 and 1972.

-He competed for the United States in the 1972 Summer Olympics in Munich.
+Melcher competed for the United States in the 1972 Summer Olympics in Munich.
 Melcher was a first alternate for the 1968 Summer Olympics and the 1976 Summer Olympics, and a second alternate for the 1980 Summer Olympics.

-His competitive fencing career largely ended in 1974 when he developed chronic fatigue syndrome, from which he has since recovered.
+His competitive fencing career largely ended in 1974 when he developed chronic fatigue syndrome, from which he had since recovered.
 Melcher became Chairman of the Fencers Club in the late 1970s and served for a decade, and became Chairman again in 2006.
 Melcher is a member of the US Fencing Hall of Fame.